-Permanent termination of a student status without possibility of readmission to the University.
-An expelled student is not permitted on University property.
-A sanction of expulsion must be reviewed and approved by the Vice President for Student Affairs and the President before it becomes effective.
+Permanent termination of student status without the possibility of readmission and revocation of rights to be on campus for any reason or to attend University-sponsored events.
+A sanction of expulsion must be reviewed and approved by the Chief Student Affairs Officer and President before it becomes effective.
 Expulsion is recorded on the student's academic record.